My self-proclaimed ‘most favourite customer,’

 you bristled at the notion of women as

-lesser creatures, a thought that flitted – then fled - across the minds
+lesser creatures, a thought that flitted – then fled -

 of those male priests who regarded women priests –